The Flu & Immunisation

 Kidney disease, especially for chronic renal failure

 Children aged 5 to 10 years on long term aspirin therapy

-The NIP 2018 influenza vaccine arrived at EMC in April.
+The NIP 2020 influenza vaccine arrived in late March.

-All over 65s will be offered a new ‘trivalent’ influenza vaccine.
+All over 65s will be offered a ‘trivalent’ influenza vaccine.

-All children over 6 months & under 5 year olds will be offered a free influenza vaccine this year (given as 2 doses a month apart).
+All children over 6 months & under 5 year olds continue to be offered a free influenza vaccine this year (given as 2 doses a month apart if never received before).

 Eligible people under 65 years old will be provided with a ‘quadrivalent’ influenza vaccine.